SleepyLili/tlapbot/README.md

 Action Title: Redeems Dashboard
 ```
 #### Note about https and reverse proxying
 Since External Actions require a secure https connection (for the tlapbot dashboard to work), you will need to set up a reverse proxy for tlapbot on your server.
-I'm not including a lot of information about it here, since I'm assuming you have some knowledge of the topic since you set up your own Owncast instance.
+I'm not including much information about it here, since some knowledge of the topic is required to set up Owncast itself.

-If you don't, the Owncast documentation about SSL and Reverse proxying is here: https://owncast.online/docs/sslproxies/
+The Owncast documentation about SSL and Reverse proxying is here: https://owncast.online/docs/sslproxies/

 If your followed the [Owncast recommendation to use Caddy](https://owncast.online/docs/sslproxies/caddy/) you'd only need to include this in your caddyfile to make the tlapbot dashboard work: